Bridgend Town A.F.C.: Temporary grounds and return to Bridgend

 Bridgend Town set up a temporary base at Tyn-y-Wern Fields, University of Glamorgan, Treforest, having also played at Porthcawl since vacating Coychurch Road.

 The club returned to Bridgend for the 2009–10 season, playing at the home of Bridgend Rugby, the Brewery Field.
 Bridgend Town are one of 24 clubs that have applied for a domestic club licence to compete in a 12-team Welsh Premier League for the 2010–11 season.

 The Brewery Field meets FAW Domestic Club Licensing requirements.

 In December 2008, local company HD Limited announced plans for a "sporting village" at Island Farm, which includes a 15000-seater stadium, a 5000-capacity stadium for Bridgend Ravens and a 2000-capacity stadium for Bridgend Town.

 In September 2009, an outline application was lodged with Bridgend County Borough Council.

 Merger

 It was confirmed in 2013 that the club would merge with local rivals Bryntirion Athletic to form Pen-y-Bont given them access to £1,000,0000 of funding.
 The new club is based at Bryntirion Park and started life in Welsh Football League Division One from season 2013–14.

 The club's last match was against Pontardawe Town which ended 0–0.

+Grassroots

+Bridgend Town still exists today, although it is no longer a professional football club.
+Instead, the club now focuses on grassroots football, with teams ranging from Under-6 to Under-16.
+All Bridgend Town youth teams compete in the Bridgend Port Talbot Junior Football League, and they play their home matches at Newbridge Fields.
+One of their successful Age groups is Under-13.